 The Broken Arrow Skyrace is proud to have received approval from Trail Sisters, an organization seeking to increase women’s participation and opportunity in trail running and hiking through inspiration, education and empowerment.
 Click HERE to learn more about this awesome organization.

-The course for the Broken Arrow 23k starts from the European arch in front of Coffeebar in the heart of the Squaw Valley Village.
+The course for the Broken Arrow 23k starts from the European arch in front of Coffeebar in the heart of the Village at Palisades Tahoe.
 After the start gun runners head through the Village and east up single track trails along the Western States trail toward CA Highway 89.
 This relatively smooth 3.25 mile section may be the fastest and most runnable section of the course.

 The course stays in the woods and turns back westward for ~2.6 miles, climbing ~1200 ft. along more single track trails and beautiful two-track ski area access roads to the top of Snow King.
 Runners then ascend and traverse the Red Dog Ridge with outstanding and technical single track and excellent views of Lake Tahoe.
 This ridge wraps around the backside of KT and links into the saddle.